gshipley/enterprise_training/AdminTraining.md

 	 "available_uids"=>"<6000 uids hidden>",
 	 "available_capacity"=>6000}

 If you are familiar with JSON, you will understand the format of this output.
-What actually happened is a new document was created in the MongoDB NoSQL Database that we installed in a previous lab.
+What actually happened is a new document was created in the MongoDB database that we installed in a previous lab.
 To view this document inside of the database, execute the following:

 	# mongo

-This will drop you into the mongo shell where we can perform command against the database.
+This will drop you into the mongo shell where you can perform commands against the database.
 The first thing we need to do is let MongoDB know which database we want to use:

 	> show dbs
 	> use openshift_broker_dev

-To list all of the available collections in the *openshift_broker_dev* database, you can issue the following:
+To list all of the available collections in the *openshift_broker_dev* database, you can issue the following command:

 	> db.getCollectionNames()